CartoDB/carto-selfhosted-helm/customizations/README.md

 1. Create an AWS IAM user with programmatic access.
 Take note of the user's aren, key id and key secret.

 2. Create an AWS S3 Bucket.
+ACLs should be allowed.

 3. Create an AWS IAM role with the following settings:
    1. Trusted entity type: `Custom trust policy`.